Welcome to today's edition of the Rush 24-7 podcast.

 Let's give you a heads up.

-Al Qaeda throughout the country is attempting to persuade average Iraqis to join their movement.
+Al-Qaeda throughout the country is attempting to persuade average Iraqis to join their movement.

 They invite these families to lunch, their homes and so forth.

-Al Qaeda is doing there are pictures of this at Michael Yan's website.
+Al-Qaeda is doing, there are pictures of this at Michael Yan's website.

-Uh they're not uncommon.
+They're not uncommon.

-Uh this is you know is not persuasion.
+This, as you know, is not persuasion.

-This is coercion and fear and intimidation to get average Iraqis to join Al-Qaeda.
+This is coercion and fear and intimidation to get average Iraqis to join al-Qaeda.

 We had to kill the Nazis because they were doing things like this.